kubernetes-sigs/scheduler-plugins/kep/42-podgroup-coscheduling/README.md

-    Pending --> Scheduling: minMember pods are scheduling Scheduling --> Running: minMember pods are running Running --> Failed: at least one of the pods failed Failed --> if_minMember: failed fixed
+    Pending --> Scheduling: minMember pods are scheduling Scheduling --> Running: minMember pods are running Running --> Failed: at least one of the pods failed Failed --> if_minMember: failed resolved
     if_minMember --> Scheduling: minMember pods are scheduling if_minMember --> Running: minMember pods are running Running --> Finished: all pods successfully finished